Parramatta Eels: Parramatta Eels–Melbourne Storm rivalry

 Hayne proceeded to head-butt Slater who responded with a punch and the 2 had to be separated.
 The second occurred again after Hayne and Slater came together.
 This time Slater was the aggressor and appeared to lead with an elbow when tackling Hayne.
 Parramatta Five-Eighth Daniel Mortimer was then put in the Sin-Bin for being the third man in.
 Parramatta fired-up after this incident with prop Fui Fui Moi Moi charging onto the ball from the ensuing penalty and gaining 20 metres.
 Parramatta kept their heads and won the game by a comfortable margin in the end.

-As of 3 October 2020, Parramatta has never defeated Melbourne in a finals game having lost all seven encounters in the 1999 preliminary final, 2006 qualifying final, 2007 preliminary final, The 2009 NRL Grand Final, 2017 qualifying final, the 2019 elimination semi final and 2020 qualifying final.
+As of 2024, Parramatta has never defeated Melbourne in a finals game having lost all seven encounters in the 1999 preliminary final, 2006 qualifying final, 2007 preliminary final, The 2009 NRL Grand Final, 2017 qualifying final, the 2019 elimination semi final and 2020 qualifying final.
 Parramatta hold the record as the side who have scored the most points against Melbourne in a single match when they defeated them 54-10 during the 2001 NRL season.
 In round 24 of the 2021 NRL season, Parramatta defeated Melbourne 22-10 which ended their record equalling 19-game winning streak.
 Melbourne were only one win from setting an all-time winning streak of 20 victories in a row.
 Parramatta were the only team to defeat Minor Premiers, Melbourne twice during the 2021 NRL regular season.
 In round 25 of the 2022 NRL season, Parramatta defeated Melbourne 22–14 to leapfrog them into fourth place on the table.
 The result meant that Melbourne finished in fifth place, their lowest finish since the 2014 NRL season.

+In round 1 of the 2023 NRL season, Parramatta faced Melbourne in a tightly contested season opener that ended with Melbourne's hooker, Harry Grant, scoring a try in the first period of golden point to win the match 16–12.
+In round 22 of the 2023 NRL season, Melbourne conducted their 25th anniversary celebrations against Parramatta at Docklands Stadium with a promotional poster before the game showing the club had won six premierships including the 2009 premiership even though the NRL had stripped the club of both premierships due to deliberate salary cap breaches between 2006 and 2010.
+Melbourne would go on to win the game 46–16.
+On 31 July 2023, former Melbourne player Cameron Smith spoke to the media regarding the celebrations of the stripped premierships stating that people wouldn't understand why the Melbourne club celebrate the stripped premierships and that opposition fans in particular Parramatta supporters had the right to feel annoyed but said the celebration was for all the right reasons.

 Players

 Current squad

-The current playing squad and coaching staff of the Parramatta Eels for the 2023 NRL season.
+The current playing squad and coaching staff of the Parramatta Eels for the 2026 NRL season.